 DAY ONE – MALAGA

-Administrative tasks taken care of, we are split into two groups and set off to explore Malaga with our local guide.
+Administrative tasks taken care of, we are split into two groups and set off to explore Málaga with our local guide.
 Explore might be a smidge optimistic, it was more of a speedwalk truth be told.
-We visit the Alcazaba en a few of the surrounding streets while learning about the history of the city and the region, the beautiful castle perched atop the hill is not in the program alas due to time constraints!
+A gentle climb from Old Town leads us through lush gardens and our first glimpse of Moorish Andalucía as we traipse through the Alcazaba.

 We spend a few hours settling into our beautiful surroundings.
-For some it meant heading to their sleeper cabins to unpack, the bags have magically made it to our cabins by the time we arrive, for me it is running around like a headless chicken snapping thousands of pictures of every minute detail of this train.
+For some it meant heading to their sleeper cabins to unpack, the bags have magically made it to our cabins by the time we arrive, for me, it is running around like a headless chicken snapping thousands of pictures of every minute detail of this train.
 Have you seen those lampshades!

-MUST SEE IN MALAGA: Alcazaba, Malaga Cathedral, Castillo de Gibralfaro, Malaga Museum
+MUST SEE IN MALAGA: Alcazaba, Málaga Cathedral, Castillo de Gibralfaro, Málaga Museum

-LUNCH: Hotel AC Malaga Palacio || DINNER: Aboard the train
+LUNCH: Hotel AC Málaga Palacio || DINNER: Aboard the train

 DAY TWO – GRANADA & LINARES/BAEZA